Subscribe to Blog via Email

 There’s been a lot in my blog about cancer, the cancer patient and the medical teams.
 However, we sometimes forget to mention the close family and friends who are also a piece of the cancer jigsaw.
 Without these people, it’s possible the patient would potentially have a much poorer quality of life.

 I’ve had tremendous support from my immediate family and many of my friends.
 Some of my closest friends have almost been functioning as counsellors.
-I’m in a much better place than I was nearly 8 years ago but I have a lot of people to thank for some excellent progress.
+I’m in a much better place than I was nearly in 2010 but I have a lot of people to thank for some excellent progress.
 My son & daughter’s families have all been there for me and although my 4 grandsons don’t quite understand the situation, their presence in my life is a great tonic.